Lag B’Omer 2019

-Let’s analyse these three reasons and see if we can unlock a deeper understanding to this day.
+Let’s analyze these three reasons and see if we can unlock a deeper understanding to this day.

 Reason 1 Rabbi Akiva’s Student’s Stop Dying On Lag Baomer

-Rabbi Akiva was the great sage of his generation.
+Rabbi Akiva was the greatest sage of his generation.
 A master teacher who had built an educational system that consisted of 24000 students.
 Rabbi Akiva’s students all perished in a plague.
-There is much discussion as to whether they died in a plague as suggested by the Talmud or since Rabbi Akiva supported the Bar Kochba revolt, in the battle against the Romans.
+There is much discussion as to whether they died in a plague as suggested by the Talmud (Yevamot 62b) or since Rabbi Akiva supported the Bar Kochba revolt, in the battle against the Romans.

 Whichever the reason, the Sages in the Talmud ask, ” Why should such a tragedy befall our People? ” They answer that the reason for the tragedy was because they did not respect each other.

 What motivated the Sages to suggest that this was the sin?
-They answered that Rabbi Akiva taught, Loving your neighbour as yourself is the greatest mitzvah in the Torah.
-Yet his own students did not absorb this teaching!
+They answered that Rabbi Akiva taught, Loving your neighbor as yourself is the greatest mitzvah in the Torah.
+Yet his students did not absorb this teaching!
 The sages were asking the question.
 Such a great tragedy!
 This must be viewed as a punishment for a sin of the generation.
 We cannot suggest this reason.
 But they did.
-We learn that in the face of tragedy that, we can ask the question what is the tragedy trying to teach me?
+We learn that in the face of tragedy, we can ask the question of what is the tragedy trying to teach me?
 And secondly the danger of not loving our fellow.

 Reason 2: Rabbi Shimon Bar Yochai